-- February March 2024: Completed a definitive agreement ("Business Combination Agreement") with Reefton Goldfields Inc. ("Reefton") and commenced trading under "RUA". - April 2024: Completed phase 1 of the exploration program with over 5,000 meters of drilling on the Pactolus target at the Reefton Project. - May 2024: Commenced the exploration program at the Glamorgan Project with magnetic geophysical surveys. - June 2024: Commenced trading on the OTCQB market under the symbol "NZAUF". - July 2024: Obtained a 5-year extension to permits and access agreements at the Reefton Project. - July 2024: Entered into a definitive share purchase agreement (the "Agreement") to acquire Reefton Resources in order to triple the land package in the Reefton Goldfield. - July 2024: Filed a base shelf prospectus for the offering of common shares of up to \$25,000,000. - July 2024: Completed a public offering for aggregate gross proceeds of \$8,000,100 at a price of \$0.18 per common share. - July 2024: Commenced trading on the TSX.V under the symbol "RUA".
+- February March 2024: Completed a definitive agreement ("Business Combination Agreement") with Reefton Goldfields Inc. ("Reefton") and commenced trading under "RUA". - April 2024: Completed phase 1 of the exploration program with over 5,000 meters of drilling on the Pactolus target at the Reefton Project. - May 2024: Commenced the exploration program at the Glamorgan Project with magnetic geophysical surveys. - June 2024: Commenced trading on the OTCQB market under the symbol "NZAUF". - July 2024: Entered into a definitive share purchase agreement (the "Agreement") to acquire RRL in order to triple the land package in the Reefton Goldfield. - July 2024: Filed a base shelf prospectus for the offering of common shares of up to \$25,000,000. - July 2024: Completed a public offering for aggregate gross proceeds of \$8,000,100 at a price of \$1.08 per common share. - July 2024: Commenced trading on the TSX.V under the symbol "RUA". - November 2024: Completed the Reefton Transaction, as discussed below. - December 2024: Completed a share consolidation of the Company's common shares on the basis of six pre-consolidation common shares for every one post-consolidation common share.
+This share consolidation has been reflected retrospectively in this MD&A.